 Foundation Level

-As is evident from the name, the Foundation level of the Agile PM emphasizes on the basics or the core elements related to the project management.
-It will teach you what the procedure to ease out any given task allowing suppleness.
-It will not only help the fresher candidates to deal with various projects but even the experienced project managers and show the perception of the project productivity.
+As is evident from the name, the Foundation level of the Agile PM emphasizes the basics or the core elements of project management.
+It will teach you the procedure to ease any task allowing suppleness.
+It will help the fresher candidates deal with various projects and even the experienced project managers and show the perception of the project productivity.

 Practitioner Level

 The next is the practitioner level.
-This is a more advanced level wherein you get a deep and sound knowledge of not only the certificate program but also learn the techniques of implementing them successfully while doing a project.
-It is very important to grasp the methodologies as it will help you on a regular basis.
+This is a more advanced level wherein you get a deep and sound knowledge of the certificate program and the techniques of implementing them successfully while doing a project.
+It is very important to grasp the methodologies as they will help you on a regular basis.

-Certain Conditions have to be fulfilled before you can apply for the practitioner level.
+Certain conditions must be fulfilled before you can apply for the practitioner level.
 These include-

-- A certification of the Foundation level showing either the 2014 or the 2010 version.
+- A Foundation level certification showing either the 2014 or the 2010 version.

 - DSDM Atern Foundation Certificate, or